geraldnguyen/everything-converter-chromeext/llm-codegen/02 - Plan.md

 8. Improvement: In settings.html, for each category, let user pick a pair of "From Unit" and "To Unit".
 When user selects a category in popup and inline conversion, autopopulate the from and to unit according to the category's saved setting.

 9. Improvement: hide the Keyboard shortcuts section in settings.html and everywhere else it is referenced.
 Be thorough

+10. Improvement: Add an "About" icon next to the "Setting" icon in the popup.
+Upon click, the icon should open to https://geraldnguyen.medium.com/